fbpx

 3. Sleep in Late

 The cliché of the homeschooling family getting up late and doing school in their pajamas is a stereotype… but a stereotype with some truth at the core!
-On-site schools usually require parents and students to get up extremely early; some public school families I know need to be up at 6:00 AM in order to get ready and get their children to the bus on time!
-When homeschooling, there are no busses to catch and no mandatory start times.
-If you want to sleep in until 8:00 or 8:30, have a leisurely breakfast, and start school afterwards, there’s nothing stopping you.
-This alone is a big de-stressor!
+On-site schools usually require parents and students to get up extremely early.
+Some public school families I know need to be up at 6:00 AM in order to get ready and get their children to the bus on time!

 4. Access to Libraries, Parks, etc. When Empty

-I have personally found this one of the greatest perks of homeschooling.
-Since you operate outside of the conventional school schedule, you can get access to public parks, libraries, and other family venues when they are empty as well as take advantage of off-season pricing.
 Taking your children to the library at 11:00 AM on a Wednesday is a much different experience than coming back at 5:30 PM when school is out.
 You get quicker and more exclusive access to resources by taking advantage of their “empty times.”
-This also holds true for recreational activities: I remember taking my children to Cedar Point once at 2:00 PM on a Thursday in mid-September; there were virtually no lines.
-We got to walk right on to every ride with no wait!
+This also holds true for recreational activities.
+I remember taking my children to Cedar Point once at 2:00 PM on a Thursday in mid-September, and there were virtually no lines.
+We got to walk right onto every ride with no waiting!

 5. No PTA Meetings